CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 ### Equal Degree Factorisation

 This is the where the heart of Cantor-Zassenhaus algorithm lies.
-This is the step which makes the algorithm probablistic in the sense that it depends on a randomly chosen polynomial.
+This is the step which makes the algorithm probabilistic in the sense that it depends on a randomly chosen polynomial.

-**Input:** A squarefree monic polynomial f ∈ Fq[x] of degree n > 0, where q is an odd prime power, and a divisor d < n of n, so that all irreducible factors of f have degree d.
+**Input:** A square-free monic polynomial f ∈ Fq[x] of degree n > 0, where q is an odd prime power, and a divisor d < n of n, so that all irreducible factors of f have degree d.

 **Output:** A proper monic factor g ∈ Fq[x] of f , or “failure”.